MUTANT: A Recipe for Multilingual Tokenizer Design: Experiments and Results

-We analyze under-trained tokens in our tied-embedding LLaMA-3.2-1B models trained with both the IST tokenizer and a comparable BPE tokenizer of similar vocabulary size trained on the same corpus.
+We analyze under-trained ``Glitch'' tokens in our tied-embedding LLaMA-3.2-1B models trained with both the MUTANT-Indic tokenizer and a comparable BPE tokenizer of similar vocabulary size trained on the same corpus.
 Both tokenizers share the first 90\% of the vocabulary.
-The IST tokenizer switches to superword training for the last 10\% whereas the base BPE tokeniser continues standard subword training.
+The MUTANT-Indic tokenizer switches to multi-word training for the last 10\% whereas the base BPE tokeniser continues standard subword training.
 Following \citet{land2024fishingmagikarpautomaticallydetecting} to construct a reference for unused embeddings, we introduced a small set of dummy tokens into the vocabulary that have zero occurrences in the training data.
 Their embeddings were averaged to obtain a mean reference vector.
-We then retrieved the top-$K$ nearest neighbors (cosine distance), which represent potential ``glitch'' tokens~\citep{geiping2024coercing}.
-As shown in Figure \ref{fig:glitch-token-trend} (in the Appendix) the IST tokenizer produces far fewer such glitch tokens than the base BPE tokenizer.
+We then retrieve the top-$K$ nearest neighbors (cosine distance), which represent potential ``glitch'' tokens~\citep{geiping2024coercing}.
+As shown in Figure \ref{fig:glitch-token-trend} (in the Appendix \ref{app:glitch-tokens}), the MUTANT-Indic tokenizer produces far fewer such glitch tokens than the base BPE tokenizer.
 These results suggest that incorporating multi-words promotes more efficient utilization of the vocabulary, while purely subword-based tokenizers overfit in the long tail, yielding a higher proportion of under-trained tokens.
-More discussion in Appendix Section \ref{app:glitch-tokens}.

-\subsection{Can we replace Opensource model tokenizer with IST?}
+\subsection{Can we replace Opensource model tokenizer with MUTANT-Indic?}